Jackie Selebi: Biography

 Selebi was born on 7 March 1950 in Soweto, a township in the south of Johannesburg.
 He had a bachelor's degree from the University of the North, and in the 1980s taught history at several schools.
 He was a member of the African National Congress (ANC) and was detained by police at least twice for his anti-apartheid activities.
 He spent time in exile in the Soviet Union and in Tanzania, where he taught at the Solomon Mahlangu Freedom College, and was a representative of the left-wing World Federation of Democratic Youth from 1983 to 1987.
 In 1987, while in exile in Zambia, he was elected to the ANC National Executive Committee and as head of the ANC Youth League.
-In 1991, with the ANC making preparations for the end of apartheid, he was put in change of organising the repatriation of ANC exiles.
+In 1991, with the ANC making preparations for the end of apartheid, he was put in charge of organising the repatriation of ANC exiles.
 In 1993, he was appointed director of the ANC's department of welfare.